Lyons and Yosco

-Lyons and Yosco were an American comedy duo, consisting of Italian American musicians George Lyons and Bob Yosco.
-They were defined by the Ottawa Evening Journal "the finest pair of Italian street musicians playing in the Vaudeville ranks."
+Lyons and Yosco were an American comedy duo, consisting of the Italian-American musicians George Lyons and Bob Yosco.
 They toured the United States from 1909 into 1923, doing a musical and comedy act.

+The Ottawa Evening Journal dubbed them "the finest pair of Italian street musicians playing in the Vaudeville ranks."
 The News Journal described their performance, saying they were "the best vocalists and instrumentalists of the street variety on the stage, proved intensely interesting, while their droll comedy kept the audience laughing much of the time."

 They were also successful composers of popular music, including ragtime.
 One of their best known works was the million-selling ragtime piece, "Spaghetti Rag" which was notably popular during the ragtime revival in the 1950s.
 Their compositions were recorded by performers for Victor Records and Columbia Records.

 George Lyons

-George Lyons was the stage name for Dominick George Martoccio (b.
+George Lyons was the stage name for Dominick George Martoccia (b.
 26 June 1889, New York City – d.
 31 January 1958, Ft.
 Lauderdale, Florida).
 In his life he was a Vaudeville performer, a composer, and a movie actor.
 He was described by the Los Angeles Herald as "a premier harpist, playing most every kind of music, including ragtime, on his instrument."
 Prior to his partnership with Bob Yosco, he worked in 1908 and 1909 with Eddie Parks, a singer and dancer, and when they parted he seems to have kept the basic act to use with Yosco.
 He starred in a Metro-Goldwyn-Mayer short movie, George Lyons, The Singing Harpist in 1929, performing four songs.
 He also acted in the MGM movies Hylton and His Band (1937) and In the Spotlight (1935).

 Bob Yosco

-Robert Joseph Yosco was a Vaudeville performer, a comedian, composer, singer and actor, and played mandolin, violin and cello.
+Robert Joseph Yosco (b.
+11 February 1874, Castelmezzano, Italy – d.
+19 September 1942, Brooklyn, New York) was born Rocco Giuseppe Iosco.
+He was a Vaudeville performer, comedian, composer, singer and actor, and played mandolin, violin and cello.
 He is considered one of the first ragtime mandolin players in America.
 The Los Angeles Herald called his cello and mandolin playing "of high order", but was less impressed with his singing.
 The Harrisburg Telegraph had a different opinion, saying they "took their audience by storm with their vocal duets.
 They were applauded several times for encores.
 They could sing in a real way and that is half of any act."

 Lawrence Yosco

-Robert's brother Lawrence Yosco was also involved in music, founding the Lawrence Yosco Manufacturing Company of New York, making banjos and mandolins.
+Robert's cousin, Lawrence Yosco was also involved in music, founding the Lawrence Yosco Manufacturing Company of New York, making banjos and mandolins.
 He also toured the country as a guitar and banjo soloist.